MikeTannenbaum/mtdc-2022/_posts/2017-01-04-asking-for-help-in-2017.md

   - Making Work Human
   - Personal Growth
 tags:
-  - entrepreneurship
-  - exploration
+  - on/exploration
-  - Humanity
+  - on/leadership
-  - leadership
+  - on/livelihood
-  - livelihood
+  - on/entrepreneurship
 ---
 I set intentions every year, but never share them with the public, because typically they’re for me and no one else.
 But this year, I’m changing that.